-We invite yo auto sue this incredible resource and share it with all in Africa.
+Our Ekokwa iEmpowerment program contains a wealth of great material, and for those that cannot get it, but have internet access, we have put some of the material up under our Ekokwa program.
+We invite you to share this incredible online resource and share it with all in Africa.
 When technology comes together with a rich cultural background, good will flow to many.
-The Community health programs contained in this Library, plus the other material is world class and free for all forever.
+The Community Health Programs contained in this Library, plus the other material is world class and free for all forever.

 The Karamojong of North Eastern Uganda are a very proud and honourable society of pastoralists, related to the Turkana and Masai in Kenya, the Jiya and Toposa in the South Sudan and the Dodah, Iteso and Jie in Uganda..
 All these people are part of the Niolic tribes that moved from Ethiopia.
 Known as the Teso or Karamojong Cluster, the name translates to, “The old man that would walk no further” Their history is not written down and all information is passed through world of mouth.
 To survive in a very hostile environment, the Karamojong had to develop a model of communications that allowed all to participate , share and make decisions in an organized fashion.